Is Registering for VAT Right for my Business?

 When and why should I register?

-Registrating for VAT is compulsory when the annual turnover (based on a rolling basis) of your business, calculated to the end of any month, reaches a set amount.
+Registering for VAT is compulsory when the annual turnover (based on a rolling basis) of your business, calculated to the end of any month, reaches a set amount.
 Check out what amount this is here - the threshold can change each year.

 Can I register for VAT even if my turnover is lower?

-It is worth remembering though that being VAT registered may make you more expensive than your non-VAT registered competitors.
-For example, if you aren't VAT registered currently and you sell a product for £100, then this is all your customers will pay.
-If you then become VAT registered, you'll have to charge VAT on top, or absorb the difference yourself and reduce your profit margin.
-Before registering for VAT in this situation, it’s probably best to have a chat with an accountant.
+It is worth remembering, though, that being VAT registered may make you more expensive than your non-VAT registered competitors.
+For example, if you are not VAT registered currently, and you sell a product for £100, then this is all your customers will pay.
+If you then become VAT registered, you will have to charge VAT on top, or absorb the difference yourself and reduce your profit margin.
+Before registering for VAT in this situation, it is probably best to have a chat with an accountant.